kbravo/448MinibaseDB_layers/README.md

 Each layer is standalone and uses libraries for relatively lower layers to facilitate testing, incorporation and experimentation.

 #### Standalone layers
-- Storage (Physical Memory Manager and Buffer)
+- Storage (Physical Memory Manager and Buffer: BufferManager)
-- Query Processor (Relational operator identification and comprehension)
+- Query Processor (Relational operator identification and comprehension: RelOperator)
-- Query Optimizer (Planning and evaluation)
+- Query Optimizer (Planning and evaluation: QueryEval)

 ---
 #### Storage